Comfortable House On Sea Loch Sunart With Stunning Views, private mooring.

 The house is on the edge of Salen village which overlooks Salen bay, a safe anchorage and marina much loved by sailors.
 Good boat launching facilities are available here.
 Acharacle is three miles away and has shops.

 Fort William is the main shopping town.
 It is thirty three miles away via the Corran Ferry.
 Alternatively, to avoid the ferry go north via Lochailort on a truly fabulous drive round the coast overlooking Rhum, Eigg and Muick.
 It is fifty miles.

 Salen is best reached from the south by crossing the Corran Ferry eight miles south of Fort William.
 It is a twenty five mile journey, the second twelve on a single track road through really beautiful country where seals on the rocks along the shore can often be seen.
 Turning inland towards Loch Sunart red deer, golden eagle are regularly to be seen.
 Strontian is the first village on the route with an excellent shop, fuel, hotels, cafe, post office.
 Twelve miles further along the single track road is Salen.
 There is the family run Salen Hotel with restaurant and bar used by locals and visitors alike.
 This is a very friendly and good hotel with restaurant serving local produce.
 There is a good bar menu and children are well catered for.
+Five minutes walk from the house is a small shop and cafe which stocks newspapers and everyday items.
 Three miles further on is Acharacle which has a good general store, bakery, takeaway, hotel, post office and the renowned Ardshealach Lodge restaurant serving high quality food much of it grown in the extensive gardens.